 While the tooling presented in this article is still functional for performance testing Gaia-based devices, any associated automation and related external web sites are no longer maintained or have been decommissioned; they remain documented here for historial purposes.
 The documentation for this automation also remains in the event anyone would have use to stand this up on a self-hosted basis.

-Raptor aims to overcome many of the pitfalls faced when testing performance with the previous tool, make test-perf:
+Raptor aims to overcome many of the pitfalls faced when testing performance with the previous tool, make test-perf

-• The test-perf tool relies on Marionette.js to listen for events that each application would emit at key points in their loading lifecycles.
+tool relies on Marionette.js to listen for events that each application would emit at key points in their loading lifecycles.
 This requires an atom script to be injected into every application to bind event listeners for these events.
 Every time new pseudo-standard events need to be captured, the script has to be modified.
-This means a lot of maintenance time, on top of the overhead of using Marionette.js itself.
+This means a lot of maintenance time, on top of the overhead of using Marionette.js itself. - The API for creating performance events is not consistent.
+In order to make capturing our standard performance events simpler, this is done in

-• Every application has to include a performance testing helper script.
+.
+Unfortunately if an application wants to emit its own performance event, it has to use a different API from a performance testing helper script. - Every application has to include a performance testing helper script.
 While this script is necessary for providing access to the API for emitting performance events, it also has its own associated overhead and maintenance.

-• The test-perf tool is suited to gathering performance metrics for core Gaia applications, but is difficult to extend to handling much outside of that.
+tool is suited to gathering performance metrics for core Gaia applications, but is difficult to extend to handling much outside of that.
 Applications like Homescreen, System, or other types of interactions outside of application launch are very difficult to test within the confines of the framework.

 Raptor is designed to solve these problems, providing a more efficient and extensible performance testing framework that doesn't add so many overheads of its own.